graceframework/grace-async/README.md

 > [!IMPORTANT]
 > Since 7.0, Grace `events` plugin and the related modules have already been split into its' own repository [`grace-events`](https://github.com/graceframework/grace-events).
+> And `grace-plugin-async` have been merged into the [Grace framework](https://github.com/graceframework/grace-framework/tree/2024.0.x/grace-plugin-async).

 ## Versions